davidv3767/Wordle-AI/README.md

 Using Simulation --> The simulation file helps for any further testing & improvements.
 As of right now, the average number of turns is around 4.8.
 (Please note this is only for future development purposes, so it is not available as a .exe)

 Limitations:
 This program is limited to the classic Wordle, 5-letter words that are guessable (according to https://gist.github.com/scholtes/94f3c0303ba6a7768b47583aff36654d) and feedback.
 Please write all words lowercase and all feedback uppercase (26 letters of the English alphabet only; no symbols, numbers, or spaces).
+If you go outside these limitations, the program will crash due to an invalid input.

 Steps:
 Step 1- type in a word (like "arose")